Introduction to Western

 - A personalized learning environment

-Our mission as a public comprehensive university is given life through the principles and values which guide us.
+Our mission as a public comprehensive university is given life through the principles and values that guide us.

 - Facilitating learning is our primary function, and it requires that our faculty be active scholars who have a lasting interest in enhancing instruction and that our curriculum be dynamic and include advanced instructional technologies.

-- Preparing students for enlightened and productive participation in a global society is our obligation, and it is best fulfilled by developing the best possible academic programs and learning experiences.
+- Preparing students for enlightened and productive participation in a global society is our obligation and is best fulfilled by developing the best possible academic programs and learning experiences.

 - Promoting a rich and diverse cultural environment that allows freedom of expression within a spirit of civility and mutual respect is our abiding commitment.

-- Quality and integrity in all that we do, and a commitment to continuous improvement.
+- Quality in all that we do, and a commitment to continuous improvement.

 - Respect for the dignity and rights of each member of our university community.

-The university comprises five academic units: the Ancell School of Business, the School of Arts and Sciences, the School of Professional Studies, the School of Visual and Performing Arts and the Division of Graduate Studies.
-All graduate and undergraduate programs are offered through one of the five units.
-The Associate Vice President for Academic Affairs coordinates all graduate and external degree programs.
+The Division of Academic Affairs at Western comprises five academic units: the Ancell School of Business, the School of Arts and Sciences, the School of Professional Studies, the School of Visual and Performing Arts and the Division of Graduate Studies.
+All programs — undergraduate and graduate — are offered through one of the five units.
+The Provost and Vice President for Academic Affairs in the chief academic administrator and is responsible for all aspects of the academic mission.
+The Associate Vice President for Academic Affairs coordinates external programs.

-Educational Records, Family Educational Rights and Privacy Act (FERPA)
+Educational Records and The Family Educational Rights and Privacy Act (FERPA)

 Students who believe that their educational records contain information that is inaccurate or misleading or is otherwise in violation of their privacy or other rights may discuss their problems informally with the Office of Student Affairs.

-Students who believe that the adjudications of their challenges were unfair or not in keeping with the provisions of the act may request, in writing, assistance from the president of the university to aid them in filing complaints with the Family Education Rights and Privacy Act (FERPA), U.S. Department of Education, Washington, D.C.
+Students who believe that the adjudications of their challenges were unfair or not in keeping with the provisions of the act may request, in writing, assistance from the vice president of student affairs to aid them in filing complaints with the Family Education Rights and Privacy Act (FERPA), U.S. Department of Education, Washington, D.C.
 20202.

 The Alumni Association of Western Connecticut State University, founded in 1919, promotes the general welfare of the university.
-The board of directors is comprised of 16 directors and five officers who meet regularly to discuss and plan programs, events and volunteer opportunities for alumni.
+The board of directors comprises 16 directors and five officers who meet regularly to discuss and plan future activities of the association.

-Contributing members receive: an alumni membership card; borrowing privileges at both the Ruth A. Haas and Robert Young libraries; use of computers in the Haas Library; and special membership benefits through the WCSU Save Program which provide alumni with discounts at local and nationwide businesses.
-All alumni receive the Cupola magazine, Alumni E-Newsletter, insurance and credit card discount offers, career services through the Career Development Center, alumni locator service, and invitations to special alumni receptions and events, including Homecoming.
+Contributing members receive: a membership card; borrowing privileges at both the Ruth A. Haas and Robert Young Libraries; use of computers in the Haas Library; and special discounts at local and nationwide businesses.
+All alumni receive The Cupola magazine, Alumni E-Newsletter, insurance and credit card discount offers, career services through the Career Development Center, alumni locator service, and invitations to special alumni receptions and events, including Homecoming.

-Scholarships are awarded each year by the Alumni Association to deserving Western students who meet academic requirements and show evidence of extra-curricular involvement at the university and community level.
+Scholarships are awarded each year by the Alumni Association to students who meet academic requirements and show evidence of extra-curricular involvement in the university and the community.

-The Alumni Association keeps alumni connected to their alma mater through social networking activities, hosted on- and off-campus.
+The Alumni Association keeps alumni connected to their alma mater.
 As a graduate of Danbury Normal School, Danbury State Teacher’s College, Danbury State College, Western Connecticut State College or Western Connecticut State University, alumni are part of campus history and the future of the university.